monsti/monsti/README.md

 Monsti CMS
 ==========

-Monsti is a simple CMS designed to efficiently manage multiple small websites.
+Monsti is a CMS designed to host multiple websites or blogs.
+It is mainly designed for web projects like personal, small business, or small NGO websites.

+It provides a simple web frontend for basic site building and editing features.
+More advanced tasks like adding new content types have to be done by writing `modules` in Go that communicate to Monsti via RPC using a high level API.

 Monsti is still under development and unstable.
 Don't expect any backward compatibility at this point.
+It's already in use to host some non critical websites, but the API and architecture still change a lot.

 [![Build Status](https://travis-ci.org/monsti/monsti.svg?branch=master)](https://travis-ci.org/monsti/monsti)

 Features
 --------

- - Fast; thanks to Go, a statically typed compiled language
+ - Fast; thanks to Go, a statically typed compiled language, and dependency based caching of pages, queries and calculations.
+Make your websites almost as fast as statically generated ones!
  - Low armortized (i.e. for many hosted sites) resource usage
- - No database required; configuration and data is stored in human readable files
+ - No database system required; configuration and content is stored in human readable files.
- - Internationalization ready (Included languages: de, en)
+ - Internationalization ready (Included languages: de, en).
- - Simple web frontend
+ - Easy to use (albeit basic at the current stage of development) web frontend.
- - Separation of code, configuration and presentation
+ - Separation of code, configuration and presentation.
- - Developer friendly: Includes a HTTPd; Go templates; high level API for node type and field creation and other common tasks
+ - Developer friendly: Includes a HTTPd; Go templates; high level API for node type and field creation and other common tasks.
  - Administrator friendly: Syslog; init script; Makefile target for basic Debian packaging (via fpm, other distributions should be easy); respecting the filesystem hierarchy